Skip to content

 Simple downloader

 The simple downloader will do very simple parsing for unusual jobs.
 If you want to download all the images in a page, or all the image link destinations, this is the one to use.
-There are several default parsing rules to choose from, and if you learn the downloader system yourself, it will be easy to make more.
+There are a couple default parsing rules to choose from, and if you learn the downloader system yourself, it will be easy to make more.

 Import options